Skip to main content

 Key Facts

-1. Opposition tabled impeachment notices against CEC Gyanesh Kumar in Lok Sabha and Rajya Sabha on 20 March 2026.
+1. Opposition moved impeachment notices against CEC Gyanesh Kumar in both Lok Sabha and Rajya Sabha on 20 March 2026.

-2. Removal of the CEC is governed by Article 324(5) – same procedure as a Supreme Court judge.
+3. Removal of the CEC is governed by Article 324(5) of the Constitution, which mirrors the removal process of a Supreme Court judge.

-4. Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023 codifies appointment and removal but retains the constitutional removal process.
+4. The Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023 codifies the removal procedure and retains the parliamentary address requirement.

-5. Anoop Baranwal v.
-Union of India (2023) directed a three‑member selection committee for EC appointments; the 2023 Act replaced the CJI with a Union Cabinet Minister, raising fresh legal challenges.
+6. The Anoop Baranwal v Union of India (2023) judgment mandated a three‑member selection committee for EC appointments, a provision altered by the 2023 Act, leading to fresh legal challenges.

 Background & Context